-- (1) 15 years of age or older AND

-- (2) Signs and symptoms of new paraplegia or quadriplegia in the presence of trauma AND

-- (3) Patent airway AND

-- (4) Hemodynamically stable

-If considering referral to Adult Specialty Spinal Center, consult with both the nearest Trauma Center and the Adult Spinal Specialty Center, when possible.
+- (6) 15 years of age or older AND - (7) Signs and symptoms of new paraplegia or quadriplegia in the presence of trauma AND - (8) Patent airway AND - (9) Hemodynamically stable If considering referral to Adult Specialty Spinal Center, consult with both the nearest Trauma Center and the Adult Spinal Specialty Center, when possible.

-- a) Initiate general patient care. - All patients meeting the spinal protection protocol shall have manual in-line cervical spine stabilization and application of a correctly sized cervical collar. - c) Minimize flexion, extension, and rotation of the spinal column. - d) Patients meeting the spinal protection protocol that are with neurological deficit, or not able to ambulate on their own accord, shall be immobilized with cervical collar and a backboard.
+- a) Initiate General Patient Care. - b) All patients meeting the Spinal Protection Protocol shall have manual in-line cervical spine stabilization and application of a correctly sized cervical collar. - c) Minimize flexion, extension, and rotation of the spinal column. - d) Patients meeting the Spinal Protection Protocol who are with neurological deficit, or not able to ambulate on their own accord, shall be immobilized with cervical collar and a backboard.

-- e) The following patients only need application of a cervical collar and do not need to be placed in full immobilization with a backboard: - Patients that are found by EMS providers to be standing or ambulatory, - (2) Patients that have a GCS of 15 and are able to safely extricate themselves from the environment (e.g., vehicle seat) without gross movement (flexion, extension, or rotation) of the spinal column, and - (3) Patients that do not have evidence of a neurological deficit. - f) Patients that are placed in a cervical collar without a need for immobilization on a backboard should be assisted in minimal movement to the EMS stretcher and allowed to lie down supine on their own accord. - g) Patients meeting spinal protection protocol and not requiring immobilization with a backboard should be secured to the EMS stretcher in a supine position with the head elevated at 30 degrees. - h) Backboards may be used for patient extrication and patient transfer for patients not meeting spinal protection protocol; however, other devices are preferred (e.g., sheet, Reeves sleeve, or scoop stretcher). - i) If the backboard is used for extrication from the scene to an ambulance, the patient should be removed from the backboard as soon as possible.
-The stretcher mattress will provide support in place of the backboard. - j) Interfacility transport patients that have already been removed from a backboard should not be placed back on the backboard prior to transport. - k) Helmet Removal - (1) If patient is wearing a helmet, the goals are assessment and management of the airway, breathing, and circulation followed by protection of the spinal column by maintaining neutral alignment of the spinal column. - (2) If patient is wearing helmet and no shoulder pads, removal of the helmet is indicated. - (3) If patient is wearing helmet with shoulder pads, removal of the helmet is acceptable only with concurrent removal of shoulder pads.
-Under these conditions, removal of the helmet is indicated for management of the airway or other facial trauma. - I) Patients found with backboard applied before EMS arrival - (1) If EMS providers find patient immobilized on a backboard applied prior to arrival, the principles of the spinal protection protocol still apply.
+- e) The following patients only need application of a cervical collar and do not need to be placed in full immobilization with a backboard: - (1) Patients who are found by EMS providers to be standing or ambulatory, - (2) Patients who have a GCS of 15 and are able to safely extricate themselves from the environment (e.g., vehicle seat) without gross movement (flexion, extension, or rotation) of the spinal column, and - (3) Patients who do not have evidence of a neurological deficit. - f) Patients who are placed in a cervical collar without a need for immobilization on a backboard should be assisted in minimal movement to the EMS stretcher and allowed to lie down supine on their own accord. - g) Patients meeting Spinal Protection Protocol and not requiring immobilization with a backboard should be secured to the EMS stretcher in a supine position with the head elevated at 30 degrees. - h) Backboards may be used for patient extrication and patient transfer for patients not meeting Spinal Protection Protocol; however, other devices are preferred (e.g., sheet, Reeves sleeve, or scoop stretcher). - i) If the backboard is used for extrication from the scene to an ambulance, the patient should be removed from the backboard as soon as possible.
+The stretcher mattress will provide support in place of the backboard. - j) Interfacility transport patients who have already been removed from a backboard should not be placed back on the backboard prior to transport.

+k) Helmet Removal

+- (1) If patient is wearing a helmet, the goals are assessment and management of the airway, breathing, and circulation followed by protection of the spinal column by maintaining neutral alignment of the spinal column. - (2) If patient is wearing helmet and no shoulder pads, removal of the helmet is indicated. - (3) If patient is wearing helmet with shoulder pads, removal of the helmet is acceptable only with concurrent removal of shoulder pads.
+Under these conditions, removal of the helmet is indicated for management of the airway or other facial trauma. - I) Patients found with backboard applied before EMS arrival - (1) If EMS providers find patient immobilized on a backboard applied prior to arrival, the principles of the Spinal Protection Protocol still apply.

-- m) Establish IV/IO access with LR, if appropriate. - n) Administer fluid bolus, if appropriate.20 mL/kg of LR IVTitrate to a systolic blood pressure of 100 mmHg. - O) Consider dopamine.
-2-20 mcg/kg/min IV/IO Titrate to a systolic blood pressure of 100 mmHg. - p) Consider additional fluid administration.
+- m) Establish IV/IO access with LR, if appropriate. - n) Administer fluid bolus, if appropriate.

+20 mL/kg of LR IV

+Titrate to a systolic blood pressure of 100 mmHg.

+- o) Consider dopamine. - 2-20 mcg/kg/min IV/IO

+Titrate to a systolic blood pressure of 100 mmHg.

+p) Consider additional fluid administration.
 Maximum dose 2,000 mL without medical consultation.

-In children that have not reached their 15th birthday: Indications for initiating spinal protection:
+In children who have not reached their 15th birthday:

+Indications for initiating spinal protection: